Srijith-rkr/KAUST-Whisper-Adapter/README.md

 ```
 The two PEL methods implemented are:
 ## 1 Residual Adapters [Paper](https://proceedings.mlr.press/v97/houlsby19a.html)
 - Adapters are small trainable blocks inserted between the layers of a transformer architecture.
-T
-- hey down-project the latent dimension from the previous layer and apply a nonlinear activation function, followed by an up-projection.
-A residual connection surrounds the adapter layer.
 - This setup encourages parameter sharing between the frozen components and localizes all the weight updates to the adapter modules as shown in the following figure.

 ![Illustration of the transformer architecture embedded with adapter layers](https://github.com/Srijith-rkr/Train_Whisper/blob/main/Adapter_img.PNG)